A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Finally, the \flecmd{parameters.inc} file contains the following two lines:

 The \lmpcmd{bond\_coeff} command, used here for the O-H bond of the water molecule, sets both the spring constant of the harmonic potential and the equilibrium bond distance of $0.9572~\text{\AA{}}$.
-The constant can be 0 for a rigid water molecule because the SHAKE algorithm will maintain the rigid structure of the water molecule (see below)~\cite{ryckaert1977numerical, andersen1983rattle}.
+The force constant can be 0 for a rigid water molecule because the SHAKE algorithm, which will be used in the input at a later step, will constrain the intramolecular structure of the water molecules (see below)~\cite{ryckaert1977numerical, andersen1983rattle}.
 Similarly, the \lmpcmd{angle\_coeff} command for the H-O-H angle of the water molecule sets the force constant of the angular harmonic potential to 0 and the equilibrium angle to $104.52^\circ$.